W. A. S. Butement: Achievements in Great Britain

-After graduation, Butement worked at Ealing Studios as an research assistant with DeForest Phonofilm.
+After graduation, Butement worked at Ealing Studios as a research assistant with DeForest Phonofilm.
 In 1928, he joined the War Office's Signals Experimental Establishment at Woolwich, London, as a Scientific Officer, developing radio equipment for the British Army.
 He worked on a Doctor of Philosophy thesis under the supervision of Alfred William Porter, but the degree was never awarded due to Porter's death on 11 January 1939.
 Butement and an associate, P. E. Pollard, conceived a radio apparatus for the detection of ships.
 A breadboard test unit, operating at 50 cm (600 MHz) and using pulsed modulation, gave successful laboratory results, but was not of interest to War Office officials.
 Nevertheless, in January 1931, a writeup on the apparatus was entered in the Inventions Book maintained by the Royal Engineers.
 This is the first official record in Great Britain of the technology that would eventually become radar.
 Butement married Ursula Florence Alberta Parish on 17 June 1933 at the St Philip and All Saints Church in North Sheen, Surrey.
 They had two daughters, Ann and Jane.

 In October 1936, Robert Watson Watt's team from the Air Ministry began work on what would become Chain Home (CH).
 By 1936 they had moved to the Bawdsey Manor Research Centre (on the North Sea coast) and had already begun plans for deployment of the CH system.
 Referred to as Range and Direction Finding (RDF), Bawdsey had by this time begun branching out, forming teams to design and build all sorts of radar related devices.
 An Army Cell from the SEE was attached to the Bawdsey operation.
 Butement joined the team in 1938 as a senior scientific officer.
 At Bawdsey, Butement was assigned to develop a Coastal Defence (CD) RDF system to be used for aiming anti-shipping and anti-aircraft guns.
 By early 1938, he had a prototype under test.
 This used a pulsed 1.5 m (200 MHz) transmitter producing 50 kW power, (later increased to 150 kW).
 For the transmitting and receiving antennas, he developed a large dipole array, 10 feet high and 24 feet wide, giving narrow transmitting and receiving beams.
 This array could be rotated at a speed around 1.5 revolutions per minute.
 To improve the directional accuracy, lobe switching was used in the transmitting array.
 As a part of this development, he formulated the first – at least in Great Britain – mathematical relationship that became known as the radar range equation.
 He also designed the Wireless Set No. 11.